Survivors of Childhood Abuse

 Mandatory Reporting Bill

-Mr. Speaker, I rise to move the Child Protection and Education Legislation (Reporting of Abuse) Amendment Bill 2017.
+Early in 2017 I rose and moved the Child Protection and Education Legislation (Reporting of Abuse) Amendment Bill:

 “The Bill is very simple.
 It is a Bill to amend the Child Protection Act 1999 and the Education (General Provisions) Act 2006 to impose the obligation of mandatory reporting of sexual abuse (real or suspected) on ministers of religion.
 This Bill follows the widespread and worldwide revelations of childhood sexual abuse by religious representatives over decades.